UmeanNever/AbstractiveSummarization/README.md

-# AbsSum
+# Abstractive Summarization
-Abstractive Summarization built from scratch
+Abstractive Summarization from seq2seq baseline to pointer generator network built from scratch